Oakland City University: Recent construction

+Branch Centers

+OCU Bedford

+Oakland City University's Bedford Center previously operated in the former headquarters of the Indiana Limestone Company before relocating to the StoneGate Arts & Education Center, and closing in 2023.
+The site focused on adult & extended learning in a non-traditional format.

+OCU Indianapolis

+Oakland City University's Indianapolis Center (OCUIndy) was previously located at 5665 N. Post Road in Indianapolis before closing sometime after 2012.
+The site focused on adult & extended learning in a non-traditional format.

+OCU Evansville

+Oakland City University's Evansville Center was previously located at 110 S. Green River Road in Evansville before relocating to 401 Southeast 6th Street in Downtown Evansville in 2020.
+The site focused on adult & extending learning in a non-traditional format.
+The Evansville Center closed in 2025.

+OCU Rockport

+Oakland City University's Rockport center was previously located at 954 State Road 66 in Rockport, Indiana before relocating to another location and closing sometime in 2023.
+The site focused on adult & extending learning in a non-traditional format.

+Other locations

+Oakland City University previously operated centers in Jasper, Plainfield, and at Toyota Manufacturing Indiana.

 Athletics

 The Oakland City (OCU) athletic teams are called the Mighty Oaks.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the River States Conference (RSC) since the 2020–21 academic year; which they were a member on a previous stint from 1968–69 to 1974–75.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Mid-East Region of the Division I level.
 The Mighty Oaks were previously an Independent within the Division II ranks of the National Collegiate Athletic Association (NCAA) from about 2006–07 until 2019–20.

 Oakland City competes in 23 intercollegiate varsity sports.
 Sprint football, a variant of American football that restricts player weights to 178 lb and is governed outside of any national all-sports governing body, was added in 2023, competing in the Midwest Sprint Football League.
+In 2025, Oakland City announced the addition of a men's and women's swim program with the intention to compete beginning in the 2026–27 school year.

 Facilities

 Men's and women's basketball, along with men's and women's volleyball play at the 1,000 seat Johnson Center.

 The baseball team plays at Konkler Field, which began renovations in 2023.
-The softball team plays at the off campus East Gibson Girl's Softball League Field (EGGSL Field).
+The softball team plays at the off campus East Gibson Girls' Softball League Field (EGGSL Field).